foodlytech/FSelect/README.md

 ## I need access to redux state during some event (ie. button press)

-Again, there is a huge misconception in react community that you need connect or in this case CFSelect to have access to redux state during some event.
+Again, there is a huge misconception in react community that you need connect or in this case FSelect to have access to redux state during some event.

 Unless you need to support server-sided rendering, you can import getState directly from the store.